News

 Lack of registration also affects a doctor's ability to secure employment and access professional development opportunities within the country.

-The GMC's importance extends beyond legal compliance; it is integral to maintaining the quality of healthcare, ensuring professional standards, and fostering public trust.
+The GMC's importance extends beyond legal compliance; it is integral to maintaining healthcare quality, ensuring professional standards, and fostering public trust.

-For medical practitioners, both domestic and international, GMC registration is a vital aspect of their professional journey, providing assurance to patients and supporting their career development in the UK.
+GMC registration is vital for medical practitioners, both domestic and international.
+It provides assurance to patients and supports their career development in the UK.

 How to Register with GMC UK? - Registration Requirements for Overseas Doctors & UK/Swiss Nationals

-We have articulated all important information for registering with GMC in the UK as of January 2024.
-However, you are always advised to check the latest updates yourself to be sure.
+We have articulated all vital information for registering with the GMC in the UK as of January 2024.
+However, you are always advised to check the latest updates yourself.

-If you're looking to register with the GMC in the UK, you need to start by creating your online account on their website and check your eligibility to ensure you meet the necessary criteria.
+If you want to register with the GMC in the UK, you must create an online account on their website and check your eligibility to ensure you meet the necessary criteria.

-The next step involves completing the application which includes providing details about your medical qualifications and professional background.
+The next step involves completing the application, including details about your medical qualifications and professional background.

-After submitting your application, proceed to securely pay the required fee through the GMC's online portal, and also that for verification through ECFMG as detailed below.
+After submitting your application, proceed to securely pay the required fee through the GMC's online portal and also for verification through ECFMG, as detailed below.

 During EPIC verification, submit supporting documents, such as copies of your medical degrees and proof of identity, and undergo an identity check for verification.